opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/monitor.md

 # Monitor APIs

-The threat intelligence monitor API creates, searches, and updates monitors using the monitor's ID.
+The threat intelligence Monitor API creates, searches, and updates monitors using the monitor's ID.

 ---
 ## Create or update a threat intelligence monitor

-Creates or updates a new Threat Intelligence Monitor.
+Creates or updates a new threat intelligence monitor.

 ### Path and HTTP methods